mitsoul/mitsoul.github.io/docs/index.md

 [SOUL](/name/) (students for open and universal learning) is an organization that works to accelerate, experiment with, and build a stronger culture of open education at institutions of higher education, starting with MIT.
 We want to live in a world where anyone can learn anything from anywhere for free or at a low-cost.
 To that end, our main goal in the short term is to open source learning materials from as many college courses as possible in a way that makes those courses "realistically learnable".

 To see the course materials we've curated so far, look at the [courses](/courses/) tab.
 For a more detailed explanation of what we are doing and why, read our [manifesto](/manifesto/).

+If you are an educator and are open to putting your teaching materials online, we would love to help make the process very easy for you – email us at `soul@mit.edu` and we can have a short call to get started.

 Note that while we collaborate closely with MIT [Open Learning](https://openlearning.mit.edu/), we are a separate entity from MIT [OpenCourseWare](https://ocw.mit.edu/).
-We currently operate as a student club at MIT.
+SOUL currently operates under the [fiscal sponsorship](https://en.wikipedia.org/wiki/Fiscal_sponsorship) of The Hack Foundation (d.b.a.
+Hack Club), a 501(c)(3) nonprofit (EIN: 81-2908499) and additionally as a student club at MIT.

-If you are an educator and are open to putting your teaching materials online, we would love to help make the process very easy for you – email us and we can have a short call to get started.

 <!-- Towards that [vision](/vision/), we are working on pushing the boundaries of what open education materials look like through various [projects](/projects/). -->